NGFC-Lib/NGFC-Lib/README.md

 1. Incorporate options for more complex electrochemistry calculation - Ohmic, Nernst, activation, concentration overpotentials.
 2. Explore different solvers to maximize the accuracy of the model - Currently using "binary solver" for higher convergence.
 3. Incorporate a python package that will automatically translate the process into flowsheet for better visualization.

+## License
+Copyright (C) <2020> X CostZero

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ## Contributors
 * Mihyun Kim